wsldl-pg/docs/Other-Software/PhpStorm.md

 openSUSE-Leap-15-1.exe
 ```

-The reason for this is, all the paths for WSL executables are hard coded so even if you add a custom distribution in `wsl.distributions.xml` it will not work.
+The reason for this is that all paths for WSL executables are hard coded.
+So even if you add a custom distribution in `wsl.distributions.xml`, it will not work.

 **The name of the executable is not obligatory the same as the ditribution it run !**
 You can install Ubuntu with a launcher named `debian.exe` and it will work.